-Introduction Streamlined Process Streamlined Costs Streamlined Schedule Standard Arbitration Clause Fees and Costs Employment Non-Binding Arbitration Rules 1.
+Introduction Streamlined Process Streamlined Costs Streamlined Schedule Standard Arbitration Clause Fees and Costs Non-Binding Arbitration Rules 1.
 Agreement of Parties 2.
 AAA and Delegation of Duties 3.
 National Roster of Arbitrators 4.
 Initiation under an Arbitration Provision in a Contract 5.
 Initiation under a Submission 6.
-Iurisdiction 7.
+Jurisdiction 7.
 Administrative Conference 8.
-Fixing of Locale (the city, county, state, territory, and or country of the arbitration) 9.
-Appointment from National Roster 10.
+Fixing of Locale 9.
+Appointment from Non-Binding Panel of AAA National Roster 10.
 Number of Arbitrators 11.
 Disclosure 12.
 Disgualification of Arbitrator 13.
 Communication with Arbitrator 14.
 Vacancies 15.
-Preliminary Hearing 16.
-Exchange of Information 17.
-Date, Time, and Place (the physical site of the hearing within the designated locale) of Hearing 18.
-Attendance at Hearings 19.
-Representation 20.
-Oaths 21.
-Stenographic Record 22.
-Interpreters 23.
-Postponements 24.
-Arbitration in the Absence of a Party or Representative 25.
-Conduct of Proceedings 26.
-Evidence 27.
-Closing of Hearing 28.
-Waiver of Rules 29.
-Extensions of Time 30.
-Serving of Notice 31.
-Time of Award 32.
-Form of Award 33.
-Delivery of Award to Parties 34.
-Modification of Award
+Exchange of Information or Exhibits 16.
+Date, Time, and Place of Hearing 17.
+Attendance at Hearings 18.
+Representation 19.
+Oaths 20.
+Stenographic Record 21.
+Interpreters 22.
+Postponements and Rescheduling Costs 23.
+Arbitration in the Absence of a Party or Representative 24.
+Conduct of Proceedings 25.
+Evidence 26.
+Closing of Hearing 27.
+Waiver of Rules 28.
+Extensions of Time 29.
+Serving of Notice 30.
+Time of Award 31.
+Form of Award

-35. Release of Documents for Judicial Proceedings
+32. Delivery of Award to Parties

+33. Obtaining Certified Copies

-36. Applications to Court and Exclusion of Liability
+34. Applications to Court and Exclusion of Liability

-37. Administrative Fees
+35. Administrative Fees

-38. Expenses
+36. Expenses

-39. Neutral Arbitrator's Compensation
+37. Arbitrator's Compensation

-40. Deposits
+38. Deposits

-41. Interpretation and Application of Rules
+39. Interpretation and Application of Rules

-42. Suspension for Nonpayment
+40. Suspension or Closure for Nonpayment

-Non-Binding Arbitration Fee Schedule For Employment Disputes

-Administrative and Arbitrator Compensation Fees
+Administrative Fees

 Hearing Room Rental

-Expenses